zyx124/JavaInterview/core_java.md

 May have `StackOverFlowError` and `OutOfMemoryError`

 **Program Counter Register: **PC register contains the address of the JVM instruction currently being executed.
+It's the only area that has no `OutOfMemoryError`.

 **Native Method Stack**: It contains all the native methods used in the application.

+---

 **Execution Engine:**